calebomariba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 9-divide_and_rule
 This script prints the result of dividing the environment variable POWER by DIVIDE, followed by a new line.

+## 10-love_exponent_breath
+This script prints the result of BREATH raised to the power of LOVE, followed by a new line.